Deep learning-based reduced-order methods for fast transient dynamics: Methodology

 To the best of our knowledge, not much work has been done on reduced order methods for blasting.
 For example, Xiao~\textit{et al.}~\cite{Xiao2017} used a POD-RBF scheme for solids interacting with compressible fluid flows focusing on crack propagation.

 In this work, we introduce a piecewise POD-DL scheme which combines a local POD approach and deep learning methods able to deal with fast and transient phenomena involving fluid-structure interactions such as blast waves in the vicinity of buildings.
 Local ROMs based on time-domain partitioning are particularly suited for problems characterised by different physical regimes and fast development, such as blast waves.
 We apply a first reduction layer which consists of a piecewise-POD in time, followed by an Autoencoder (AE) which works as a second non-linear reduction step.
 Finally, we train a Deep Forward Neural Network (DFNN) to learn the latent space dynamics.
 The offline procedure is summarised in Figure~\ref{fig:scheme}.
 The novelty of this work lies in the use of deep learning techniques combined with a local approach and the application to a large-scale system representing fast and transient dynamics.
-It should be noted that the code repository associated with this paper is available at: \url{https://github.com/Mardgi/sissa-jrc}
+It should be noted that the code repository associated with this paper is available at: \url{https://github.com/Mardgi/sissa-jrc}.
+It is important to note that, while this method has significant potential for broad applications in fluid mechanics, the focus of this study, as a collaboration between SISSA and JRC, was on investigating the code for fast transient dynamics due to the associated challenges with generalizing.